History of BISA

 In the 1920’s certain evangelical ministers were concerned with the loose commitment to the gospel in the theological departments of the day.
 At that time theological education in South Africa was only available in the universities.

-It was their intention to endow a theological professorship at one of the South African universities.
-However, because of the prevailing liberal theological influence, their wish was frustrated.
+It was their intention to endow a theological professorship at one of the South African universities and to leave a legacy of Gospel training.
+Their wish, however, was frustrated because of the prevailing liberal theological influence.
 Undaunted, they determined to establish a college where the evangelical doctrines of the Word of God would be taught.

 In 1923, they founded the Bible Institute of South Africa at Mowbray in the Cape in order to provide, for the Church in South Africa, academic training of a high quality, equipping men and women for the challenge of our century.

 Sandy Gilfillan 1953

 Murdo Gordon 1960

 Tom Austin 1999

 Throughout its history BISA has been interdenominational with students admitted from across the world.
 It is not uncommon to have up to a dozen nations and languages represented on campus.
 BISA has trained evangelical ministers for leadership in many Independent churches as well as South African denominations e.g. the Assemblies of God, the Baptist Church, the Brethren, the Reformed Evangelical Anglican Church in South Africa, the Church of the Province of South Africa, the Congregational Church, the Dutch Reformed Church, Hillsong, Jubilee, the Methodist Church, the Presbyterian Church and other African Churches.